Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - DaaS

 **Explanation:**
-"PaaS" is correct.
+PaaS is correct.
 Platform as a Service provides ready-to-use platforms with OS, runtime, and frameworks preconfigured.
 Developers can deploy applications quickly without managing infrastructure.
-"SaaS" is incorrect.
+SaaS is incorrect.
 SaaS provides fully managed software applications; developers cannot deploy arbitrary code.
-"IaaS" is incorrect.
+IaaS is incorrect.
 Infrastructure as a Service provides VMs and storage but requires developers to configure the platform themselves.
-"DaaS" is incorrect.
+DaaS is incorrect.
 Desktop as a Service provides virtual desktops, not application deployment platforms.

 ---